scenariomartin/EnglishWords/words.md

 severity n [sɪ'verəti]
 cold  n:callous grim   [ˈkæləs]
                         rim
-                       brim ::fill , net was filled to the brim with fish. trim 1
+                       brim n u:fill , net was filled to the brim with fish. trim 1
                        tram
                        tramp i1 :beggar i our basest beggars are in the poorest things superfluous.